A Handbook for Addressing Project-Induced In-Migration. IFC.

 By AAMEG | 1 January 2009

-In-migration in the context of project development can be characterized as an unplanned but predictable impact It has the potential to generate negative impacts for community health, safety, and security and to complicate resettlement, biodiversity, indigenous people, and cultural heritage
+In-migration in the context of project development can be characterized as an unplanned but predictable impact.
+It has the potential to generate negative impacts for community health, safety, and security and to complicate resettlement, biodiversity, indigenous people, and cultural heritage management.
+The direct and indirect impacts can be significant and will have flow-on effects to social license to operate, operating cost, operational risk and pose a potential risk to reputation.

 -